-The uMgungundlovu Municipal District covers 8500 -square kilometers with the population of about one million live in dwellings ranging fromtraditional farmland communities, informal rural settlements to upmarket urban areas.
-The region has a rich and complex natural environment with numerous resources accounting for 13.5% of KwaZulu-Natal's Gross Geographical Product and 14.5% of the province's formal employment.
+The uMgungundlovu Municipal District covers 8500 square kilometres with a population of about one million living in dwellings ranging from traditional farmland communities and informal rural settlements to upmarket urban areas.
+The region has a rich and complex natural environment and produces 13.5% of KwaZulu-Natal's Gross Geographical Product and 14.5% of the province's formal employment.

-An abundant system of six significant rivers and five major dams supply the urban centres and rural areas with water. uMgungundlovu has embarked on an aggressive rural water delivery programme that will improve both quality of life and development potential.
-Similarly, the electricity supply grid is being expanded.
+An abundant system of six rivers and five major dams supply the uMgungundlovu with water.
+The district municipality has embarked on an aggressive rural water delivery expansion programme and an electricity supply grid expansion programme that will improve both quality of life and development potential of the area.

 The district consists of the following seven local municipalities.

 Centred on the city of Pietermaritzburg, the provincial capital and seat of uMgungundlovu District Municipality, the city is serviced by sophisticated infrastructure road, rail and air networks and first world communications while the beauty of the area is reflected in the charming Victorian and Edwardian architecture.